dterletskiy/qemu_eauger/docs/system/arm/cpu-features.rst

 attempt to make their desired changes all at once in order to ensure the collection is valid.

+When using the ``custom`` CPU model, the provided set of ID registers is always evaluated as a whole.

 A note about CPU models and KVM
 -------------------------------

 Named CPU models generally do not work with KVM.
-There are a few cases that do work, e.g. using the named CPU model ``cortex-a57`` with KVM on a seattle host, but mostly if KVM is enabled the ``host`` CPU type must be used.
-This means the guest is provided all the same CPU features as the host CPU type has.
+There are a few cases that do work, e.g. using the named CPU model ``cortex-a57`` with KVM on a seattle host, but mostly if KVM is enabled, either the ``host`` or the ``custom`` CPU types must be used.

+Using the ``host`` type means the guest is provided all the same CPU features as the host CPU type has.
 And, for this reason, the ``host`` CPU type should enable all CPU features that the host has by default.

-Indeed it's even a bit strange to allow disabling CPU features that the host has when using the ``host`` CPU type, but in the absence of CPU models it's the best we can do if we want to launch guests without all the host's CPU features enabled.
+In case some features need to be hidden to the guest, ``custom`` model shall be used instead.
+This is especially useful for migration purpose.

+The ``custom`` CPU model generally is the better choice if you want more flexibility or stability across different machines or with different kernel versions.
+However, even the ``custom`` CPU model will not allow configuring an arbitrary set of features; the ID registers must describe a subset of the host's features, and all differences to the host's configuration must actually be supported by the kernel to be deconfigured.

 Enabling KVM also affects the ``query-cpu-model-expansion`` QMP command.
 The affect is not only limited to specific features, as pointed out in example